 A permanent commercial kitchen will be put into the building this summer.

 The renovation of the library itself is scheduled to start in February.
 The timing puts the start just after the Sundance Film Festival, which operates a screening room in the Library and Education Center.
-The work is expected to take 12 to 15 months.

 It has not been decided whether the library will remain in the building during the work or be moved elsewhere while the renovation and expansion is underway.